Dr. Biology: This is Ask A Biologist, a program about the living world, and I'm Dr. Biology.

 Dr. Biology: This is the challenging question.
 You can't be a scientist, what would you be or what would you do?

 Nina: I like getting people to work together.
 And I like mediating disputes and dealing with human interactions.
-At one point in my career I thought I would just trash academics and trash science.
+At one point in my career, I thought I would just trash academics and trash science.
 I didn't want to pursue it anymore, and I thought I would become a diplomat.
 That I would enjoy helping people get along with each other.
-Because I think I'm fairly good at mediating human interactions, getting people to collaborate, see each other's points of view, and try to come to consensus.
+Because I think I'm fairly good at mediating human interactions, getting people to collaborate, see each other's points of view, and try to come to a consensus.
 So I think if I ever did anything else, it would be in that vein.
 So, it's not an outlandish question to ask.
 As much as I love science, I think I could have made a contribution in the arena of human affairs, had I had not been a scientist.

-Dr. Biology: Well actually from the world of science, I think you could still have a good calling being the diplomat for scientists.
+Dr. Biology: Well actually, from the world of science, I think you could still have a good calling being the diplomat for scientists.
 We don't necessarily get our message out the way I think should.
 So maybe you could blend those two.

 Nina: I try to do that.
 Actually, in my work as a scientist and scholar in a university, I try to blend those diplomatic skills with science.

 Dr. Biology: What advice would you have for someone who wants to be a scientist?